The Steamboat Springs Redevelopment Authority and the generous contributions of the community funded this project.

-Walter Arnold built his dairy barn in 1928 at the base of Mt.
-Werner (then called Storm Mountain).
-The barn was the heart of the Arnold family’s 160-acre ranch and dairy farm.
-For more than 30 years Walter, his wife, and their three sons raised Holstein cows, sheep, chickens, oats, and hay, and sold dairy products and eggs in the small town of Steamboat Springs.
+In 1928, Walter Arnold built a dairy barn at the base of Mt.
+Werner (then Storm Mountain) on his 160-acre ranch and dairy farm.
+For more than 30 years Walter, his wife, and their 3 sons raised Holstein cows, sheep, chickens, oats, and hay.
+They sold dairy products and eggs in the then, small town of Steamboat Springs.

-In 1961, the Arnolds retired from agriculture and the newly formed Storm Mountain Ski Corporation purchased their property to allow access to the fledgling resort.
-For many years the barn was used for storage and a backdrop for advertising photos.
-Over time, farm buildings disappeared, the fields became roadways and a parking lot, and development transformed the landscape.
-As ownership of the property changed hands multiple times over the years, the barn suffered from neglect and slowly sank into the manmade wetland and the edge of the Meadows parking lot.
+The Arnolds retired in 1961 and the newly formed Storm Mountain Ski Corporation purchased the property to allow access to the fledgling resort.
+For many years, the barn was used as storage and a backdrop for advertising photos.
+Over time the landscape transformed, the remaining buildings disappeared, and fields became roads and parking lots.
+The ownership of the property changed hands multiple times over the years and the barn suffered neglect, sinking into the manmade wetland at the edge of the Meadows parking lot.

-In 2016 the Save Arnold Barn group formed to advocate for the preservation of the barn and to galvanize community support.
-Historic Routt County served as fiscal agent and team lead for the grassroots group.
-Soon after, a public/private partnership among the Urban Renewal Area Advisory Committee, Save Arnold Barn/Historic Routt County, Steamboat Ski & Resort Corporation, Steamboat Grand Homeowners Association, and the Tread of Pioneers Museum, was launched to save this irreplaceable symbol of rural Northwest Colorado.
+The Save Arnold Barn group was formed in 2016 to advocate for the preservation of the barn and galvanize community support.
+HRC served as the fiscal agent and lead for this dedicated grassroots group.
+A public/private partnership was formed as more local organizations came on board including the Urban Renewal Area Advisory Committee, Save Arnold Bar/Historic Routt County, Steamboat Ski & Resort Corporation, Steamboat Grand Homeowners Association, and the Tread of Pioneers Museum with the mission to save this irreplaceable symbol of Northwest Colorado.